Vishwas132/identity-reconciliation-bitespeed/README.md

 ## API Endpoint

-The server exposes a single endpoint:
+The server exposes 2 endpoint:

 - **POST** `/identify`

-The endpoint is hosted on Render and can be accessed at:
+To get a reconciliation result, The endpoint is hosted on Render and can be accessed at:

 https://identity-reconciliation-bitespeed-nxmc.onrender.com/identify